grpc/proposal/L82-core-event-engine.md

 The ability to provide custom EventEngines at runtime will be available exclusively in the C++ and C-core APIs.

-### Public file descriptor operations are only supported in the default EventEngine
+### Public file descriptor operations are not supported for custom EventEngines

-There are some public methods in the gRPC APIs that revolve around the concept of a system file descriptor (fd) for network operations.
+gRPC public APIs contain methods that revolve around the concept of a system file descriptor (fd) for network operations.
 This is not a cross-platform concept, and many of the platforms that gRPC runs on do not natively support fds.
 For that reason, we did not want to include any mention of fds in the EventEngine API.

 Since we're committed to not making any breaking changes with this work, we have made a compromise to continue to support those fd-specific methods in the